5 Fun Indoor Activities in the Lake District

 One of the Lake District’s least famous museums, the Armitt is well worth a visit if you’re a lover of art and heritage.
 It opened it’s doors in 1912, and was supported by Beatrix Potter.
 She gifted a collection of botanical watercolour paintings of her own, as well as first editions of her books.

 The museum also houses a collection of artwork by Kurt Schwitters, who was influential in developing twentieth-century art.
 So why not pop along the next time you’re in Ambleside?

 Are you a lover of kitchenware, homeware, cleaning, or anything to do with your home?
 Then you’ll love whiling away an afternoon at the flagship store of Lakeland, in Windermere.

 Particularly following the rise in popularity of cleaning influencers such as Mrs Hinch, Lakeland is more popular than ever, and the original store offers a fantastic shopping experience.

 They also have a cafe on the first floor, which is the perfect place to take a break from all that shopping.

-This Grade I listed building is a must-visit if you’re a fan of the Arts and Crafts movement, history, architecture, or design.
-It stays open in the wintertime, so you can visit all year round, and it’s the perfect place to escape to on a rainy day for indoor activities.
+This Grade I listed building is a must-visit if you’re a fan of the Arts and Crafts movement.
+It stays open in the wintertime, so you can visit all year round.
+It’s the perfect place to escape to on a rainy day for indoor activities.

 Built in 1901, the home was designed to be a holiday home for Sir Edward Holt and his wife and five children.
-Mackay Hugh Baillie Scott was the architect, who had made a name for himself prior to this project by publishing his sketches and ideas in an art and design magazine called The Studio.
+Mackay Hugh Baillie Scott was the architect.
+He had made a name for himself prior to this project by publishing his sketches and ideas in an art and design magazine called The Studio.

 As well as being able to explore the home itself, it has a cafe that is a great shout for lunch, as they serve fabulous freshly prepared food.